namtoki/English/wordlist.md

+absorb*:                            This new material absorbs sweat significantly more quickly than our existing products.
 accuse:                             Did your boss accuse you of making the mistake in the presentation yesterday?
 achievement:                        The scientist achievement made her so famous that she was constantly bothered by the press.
 actress:                            The actress generates a lot of laughter when she is in comedies.
 administration:                     The policies of the administration and the Congress conflict on the question of the defence budget.
+affection:                          My dog occasionally chews our slippers when he needs more affection.
 agenda:                             The day's agenda was altered in response to changes in regulations regarding agricultural imports.
 agricultural:                       The day's agenda was altered in response to changes in regulations regarding agricultural imports.
 alter:                              The day's agenda was altered in response to changes in regulations regarding agricultural imports.
 amaze:                              Her remarkable talent for the piano amazed me.
+amazing:                            We all believed that her amazing story was real until she winked at the end of it.
 amuse:                              He amused the elderly people in the nursing home with his card tricks.
 antique:                            He restores antique furniture to make a living.
 apologize:                          We must apologize for keeping you waiting for so long.
 apparently:                         He's apparently discouraging his kids from keeping a chick. assert*(claim, maintain, insist):  The doctor asserted the importance of the therapy. assure (ensure, guarantee):         The messenger assured everyone that aid was coming soon.
+ban:                                The politician remarked that there should be a ban on rice imports via  Southeast Asia.
-behavior:                           He insulted her by saying that her behavior at the party was childish. bleed*:                             The businessman was bleeding heavily when the ambulance arrived at the accident site. blush*:                             The maid blushed when she opened her mailbox to find his name.
+behavior:                           He insulted her by saying that her behavior at the party was childish.
+bite:                               I was bitten by my neighbor's dog in the past and I'm still scared of the dogs. bleed*:                             The businessman was bleeding heavily when the ambulance arrived at the accident site. blush*:                             The maid blushed when she opened her mailbox to find his name.
 bodyguard:                          The director persuaded the actress not to bring her bodyguard onto the film set.